sjanzou/pecos/documentation/example.rst

 * Column D is missing data from 17:45 until 18:15

-The driver script, **simple_driver.py**, is used to run the quality control analysis using Pecos.
+The script, **simple_example.py**, is used to run the quality control analysis using Pecos.
 The script performs the following steps:

 * Define input for quality control tests, including